Mathematical Foundation#

 The abstraction is an objectified version that we often silently agree on because our experiences endorse it.
 In that sense it is not really objective, rather we call things objective we all agree on.
 The language game of mathematics is one most people agree on because it turned out so amazingly useful.
 Because mathematics is unreasonable useful in describing nature we are tempted to believe that there has to be traces of an objective truth.
 I belive this.
 But at the time of writing I also believe that we cannot prove this and we can never know with certainty.
 Our language and we as creatures are finite.
 Therefore, grasping the infinite is impossible.
 Reality will always be a mystery.
 However, we can tinker with it and see where it goes.

-To conclude, in Wittgensteinian view, in the beginning mathematics was invented according to social practices: the differentiation of one thing from another thing; the handling of multiply things which all named by the same word; the exchange of goods and services.
+To conclude, in a Wittgensteinian view, mathematics was invented according to social practices: the differentiation of one thing from another thing; the handling of multiply things which all named by the same word; the exchange of goods and services.
 It required a close observation of nature and there might be traces of an objective truth in it but we can never know.
-Therefore, I claim that mathematics is invented but this invention is closely bound to observations of nature and therefore it is also discovered.
+Therefore, I claim that mathematics is invented but this invention is closely bound to observations (which are non-arbitrary constructions) of nature (or our environment) and therefore it is also partly discovered.

 Do we need Mathematics?#